maclandrol/profileNJ/README.md

         Output file with the corrected tree.
 The genetree is printed on stdout if omitted. (default: None)

 +  *-gl GLINE, --gLine GLINE*
         Index of the line in the gene tree file that corresponds to the current gene tree.
-First line is "1" (default: 1)
+Indexing start with "1" (default: 1)

 +  *-r {none,all,best}, --reroot {none,all,best}*
         Enable/Disable root mode. (default: none)